A BRIEF HISTORY OF SLOVENIA

 Slovenia, like the rest of Europe was affected by the recession of 2009 but it soon recovered.
 Today its economy is growing steadily.
 Tourism is a flourishing industry in Slovenia.
-Today the population of Slovenia is almost 2 million.
+Today the population of Slovenia is over 2 million.

 A brief history of Albania

 A brief history of Croatia